How is Zeffy free?

 The state of New York's Charitable Gaming Division defines a nonprofit raffle as:

-To host a raffle in the state of New York, you need to be an authorized charitable organization (nonprofit) that has been serving its community for at least three years before applying for a license.
+To host a raffle in the state of New York, you need to be an authorized charitable organization (nonprofit) that has been serving its community for at least one year before applying for a license.

 Good to know: